 Keywords and short code numbers are often included in a subscription package or can be rented from text blast software companies.
 These companies can also supply other marketing tools such as “Click-to-Join” widgets that you can place on your website or Facebook page.
 “Click-to-Join” widgets can be an effective way to attract online visitors, especially when visitors are promised they will be the “first-to-know” about forthcoming deals and promotions.

-Generating Engagement with Text Messaging for Business
+Text Blast for Business

 As many marketing executives will confirm, marketing is not simply about getting your message heard.
 It is about generating engagement, developing brand awareness and increasing purchasing intent.
 There are several ways in which a text blast for business can achieve this.
 Three have already been mentioned - tiny URLs, digital coupons and QR codes.
 All three are particularly effective at generating engagement, but we would like to add a little more about tiny URLs.